 With an accurate understanding of your followers’ interests and demographics, you can more easily make decisions about how valuable each account is and how you might use them to achieve your objectives.

-- Establish who no longer requires access to your social media accounts
+- Remove colleagues who no longer require access to your social media accounts.